FOGuzman/End2EndPyrWFS/README.md

   ```

-  check the script help for extra parameters like noise and pyramid shape
+  check the script help for extra parameters like noise and pyramid shape.
+If mor GPU's are available, you can use ``` --gpu 0,1,N ``` to load the process with data paralelization, or run mutiple instances on each GPU.

 Once the training is finished, and for each epoch, a phase matrix of size nPxPup x samp, with the extension .mat is created.
 This file can be directly loaded into MATLAB.